Logan9872/BSU-LCD-PolarECG/README.md

 # Acknowledgement
  We are very grateful for the software KE.Net-ECG developed by @KennethEvans (https://github.com/KennethEvans).
  We are deeply deeply saddened by the passing of @KennethEvans.
  Life is the natural phenomenon, to!
-Take care.
+Take care